oneanime/yuanshen_channel/README.md

 # yuanshen_channel

-this script can change channel on the client.
+this script can switch back and forth between bilibili channel and mihoyou channel on the client.

-copy change_channel.py to ${path}/Genshin Impact/Genshin Impact Game and click
+copy the change_channel.py to ${path}/Genshin Impact/Genshin Impact Game and click